Numerous natural treatments can help bring back your quality-of-life if you are suffering from osteoarthritis. Here are a few key approaches.

 Therapeutic massage is often effective for reducing inflammation in patients with osteoarthritis.
 By massaging the affected areas, the therapist helps the body to increase circulation, in turn making it easier to release tightness and tension.
 “Be sure to only use a massage therapist who has experience treating osteoarthritis patients, as arthritic joints are very sensitive and must be handled with care,” notes Everyday Health.

 Are you suffering from osteoarthritis?
 At Advanced Wellness & Rehab, therapeutic massage is just one of the many strategies we offer to treat osteoarthritis patients.
-Call Dr. Roy directly at 316-440-7470, or get a free consultation today.
+Call us at (316) 942-5335, or get a free consultation today.